Energy-Efficient Federated Edge Learning with Streaming Data: A Lyapunov Optimization Approach: Introduction

-In this work, we study dynamic resource management in FEEL systems with randomly generated training data, considering time-varying computation capacity, long-term energy constraints and per-iteration latency requirement.
-We formulate a stochastic optimization problem and develop a two-stage dynamic scheduling and resource allocation algorithm by using the Lyapunov drift-plus-penalty (DPP) framework.
+In this work, we study dynamic resource management in FEEL systems with randomly generated training data, considering time-varying computation capacity, long-term energy constraints and per-iteration latency requirement.\footnote{We focus on supervised learning with labeled data (i.e., the cost of data labeling is not considered a design factor), as our interest mainly lies in efficient allocation of limited computation and communication resources.} We formulate a stochastic optimization problem and develop a two-stage dynamic scheduling and resource allocation algorithm by using the Lyapunov drift-plus-penalty (DPP) framework.
 Similar approaches are also adopted in \cite{energy-aware,sun2021dynamic,guo2022dynamicSch,ji2022client,wang2022energy,battiloro2023lya}, but under simpler settings.
 As compared to the preliminary results presented in the conference version \cite{confVersion}, in this work we further consider the allocation of CPU frequency, bandwidth, and transmit power.

 Another novelty of this work is the consideration of time-varying data importance in the streaming data scenario, which is incorporated in the optimization objective.
 As compared to the static data scenario, our design can adjust the scheduling decision based on the importance of newly arrived data in terms of the amount and similarity to the distribution of existing data.
 The proposed design achieves better learning performance and energy efficiency as compared to alternative schemes, as validated by simulation results.